Bhargavi-N/search-flicker/README.md

 //TODO
-Need to show image details
-Styling need to change
+Need to show image details by clicking on image, UI look and feel need to change